-Independent Auditors' Report on Compliance for Each Major State Program and on Internal Control over Compliance in Accordance with Uniform Guidance and the State Single Audit Implementation Act
+Independent Auditors' Report on Compliance for Each Major Federal Program and on Internal Control over Compliance in Accordance with Uniform Guidance

-To the Honorable Mayor

-And Members of the Town Council

-Town of Roper, North Carolina
+To the Honorable Mayor And Members of the Town Council Town of Roper, North Carolina

-Report on Compliance for Each Major State Program
+Report on Compliance for Each Major Federal Program

-We have audited Town of Roper's compliance with the types of compliance requirements described in the Audit Manual for Governmental Auditors in North Carolina, issued by the Local Government Commission, that could have a direct and material effect on Town of Roper's major State program as of and for the year ended June 30, 2019.
-Town of Roper's major State program is identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.
+We have audited Town of Roper's compliance with the types of compliance requirements described in the Audit Manual for Governmental Auditors in North Carolina, issued by the Local Government Commission, that could have a direct and material effect on Town of Roper's major federal program as of and for the year ended June 30, 2020.
+Town of Roper's major federal program is identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.